atomiccf/StarWars_test/README.md

 This creates a production-ready application in the "build" folder.
 It correctly bundles React in production mode and optimizes the build for best performance.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+### npm run dev
+This runs the application in development mode.
+Open  http://localhost:5173/ to view it in your browser.
+The page will reload when you make changes.
+You can also see any lint errors in the console. cle
 ## Used libraries:
 ### Axios (Promise based HTTP client for the browser and node.js)
 - Axios provides a simple and easy-to-use API for making HTTP requests.;